jamiedidthis/quartz/content/books/clear and muddy loss of love.md

   - historical-romance
   - queerly-beloved
   - c-novel
+  - geopolitical
+  - alt-history
 date: 2024-02-01 16:20
 lastmod: 2024-02-01 16:20
 ---
-This is just what I was in the mood for, a 300+ chapter, 6000+ page sapphic slow burn court intrigue.
+This is just what I was in the mood for, a 300+ chapter, 4000 page sapphic slow burn court intrigue.
 The prose (and/or translation?) is more functional than beautiful on a sentence level, but on a plot level, with the overall character arcs, QJMX has some mad skill.
 Especially when she was writing as she went, chapter by chapter, serial style.
 (Says me, who can’t plot my way out of a paper bag.)

 Every time I thought we’d reached a point where it was going to drag, nope, there’s a twist, a plot development, a time skip.
 Never a dull moment, which is more than I can say for most 100-page books, much less any clocking in at this massive length.